-- \$10,000 (ex GST) sponsorship of the Australia's North West: Tourism Industry Forum 2024 Season Launch to be held in Broome this March - \$5,000 sponsorship of Marrugeku's Burrbgaja Yalirra 2 (BY2)
+- \$10,000 (ex GST) sponsorship of the Australia's North West: Tourism Industry Forum 2024 Season Launch to be held in Broome this March. - \$5,000 sponsorship of Marrugeku's Burrbgaja Yalirra 2 (BY2)

-The last \$15,000 that has not been allocated under the TAP during 2023/2024 will be allocated as per TAP guidelines or returned to municipal funds.
+The last \$15,000 will be allocated as per TAP guidelines or returned to municipal funds.

 Officers requested TourismWA's feedback on 28 January, 2024, but they were unable to provide a response.
-Conversations about the broader implications and benefits of the cruising industry on Broome and tourism were had with the Chief Executive Officers of Australia's North West, Broome Visitor Centre and the Broome Chamber of Commerce and Industry.
+Conversations about the broader implications of the cruising industry on Broome and tourism were had with the Chief Executive Officers of Australia's North West, Broome Visitor Centre and the Broome Chamber of Commerce and Industry.